bkmile522/2maiss/README.md

 # 2maiss 🖱️🖱️

 **2maiss** (pronounced *Two Mice*) is a lightweight dual-mouse touch solution designed for a specific "washing machine" rhythm game.
 Experience hardcore charts using just two standard USB mice.
-Source code is currently a mess but will be open-sourced after cleanup.

 ### ✨ Key Features